sradiouy/IdMiner/README.md

 ```
 ## To install dependencies using venv

-Create a virtual environment called virtual_env unsing python 3 venv tool.

-Now create and activate a virtualenv:
+1. Now create and activate a virtualenv:

-### On a mac or linux:
+### 1.1 On Mac or Linux:

 ```
 apt-get install python3-venv   --- (only if needed)